bloomberg/chromium.bb/src/chrome/browser/vr/test/xr_browser_tests.md

 `run_xr_browser_tests.py --enable-gpu --test-launcher-jobs=1
 --enable-pixel-output-in-tests`

+Additional options such as test filtering can be found by running `xr_browser_tests.exe --help` and `xr_browser_tests.exe --gtest_help`.

 Because the "test" is actually a Python wrapper script, you may need to prepend `python` to the front of the command on Windows if Python file association is not set up on your machine.

+## Adding New Files

+If you are adding a new test or infrastructure file to the target, you'll need to consider whether it's useful with the `enable_vr` gn arg set to false or not.
+If it is, then it should be included in `//chrome/test:xr_browser_tests_common`, otherwise it should be included in `//chrome/browser/vr:xr_browser_tests_vr_required`.

+If including in `//chrome/test:xr_browser_tests_common`, you may need to hide some VR-specific functionality in the file behind `#if BUILDFLAG(ENABLE_VR)`.

 ## Running A Test Multiple Times With Different Runtimes